Wyoming Child Support Laws: Guidelines and Calculations

 What to remember:

-- A child born to an unwed couple does not have a legal father until paternity is established
+- A child born to an unmarried couple does not have a legal father until paternity is established

 - Paternity may be established if the father lives with the child for the first two years and openly claims to be the father

-- A VAP form has the same legal effect as a court order, creating child support obligations
+- A VAP form has the same legal effect as a court order and creates child support obligations

 - You have 60 days to rescind a VAP form if you signed due to a material mistake of fact, duress, or fraud

-- After paternity establishment, the father may petition for shared custody
+- After paternity establishment, the father may petition for custody or visitation rights

 How Is Child Support Determined in Wyoming?

-Wyoming’s child support guidelines use the Income Shares Model with elements of the Melson Formula.
+Wyoming's child support guidelines use the Income Shares Model.
 Under Wyo.
 Stat.
-20-2-307(a), the presumptive child support amount calculated under the guidelines is presumed correct unless evidence shows it would be unjust or inappropriate.
+20-2-307(a), the presumptive child support amount calculated under the guidelines is presumed correct unless evidence shows it would be unjust or inappropriate in a particular case.

 The calculation considers: